ViktoriaCsink/Fraud_project/README.md

 # Fraud_project
-This was submitted as a coding exercise on financial crime.
+This project was submitted as a coding exercise on detecting fraudulent transactions.

 Contents: